When is Bluebird Backcountry open?

 The Bluebird+ membership is non-transferable and must be used by the same person throughout the season.

-How do I claim my discounts as a Bluebird+ member?
+How do I claim the discounts for my Bluebird+ Season Pass Add-On?

 Will more AIARE courses open up?